Alternative fuel: Environmental analysis

-Similarities to hydrogen

-Natural gas, like hydrogen, is a fuel that burns cleanly; cleaner than both gasoline and diesel engines.
-Also, none of the smog-forming contaminates are emitted.
-Hydrogen and natural gas are both lighter than air and can be mixed together.
+Natural gas and hydrogen are both lighter than air and can be mixed together.

 Nuclear power and radiothermal generators

 Nuclear reactors

 Nuclear power is any nuclear technology designed to extract usable energy from atomic nuclei via controlled nuclear reactions.
-The only controlled method now practical uses nuclear fission in a fissile fuel (with a small fraction of the power coming from subsequent radioactive decay).
-Use of the nuclear reaction nuclear fusion for controlled power generation is not yet practical, but is an active area of research.
+Currently, the only controlled method uses nuclear fission in a fissile fuel (with a small fraction of the power coming from subsequent radioactive decay).
+Use of nuclear fusion for controlled power generation is not yet practical, but is an active area of research.

-Nuclear power is usually used by using a nuclear reactor to heat a working fluid such as water, which is then used to create steam pressure, which is converted into mechanical work for the purpose of generating electricity or propulsion in water.
+Nuclear power generally requires a nuclear reactor to heat a working fluid such as water, which is then used to create steam pressure, which is converted into mechanical work for the purpose of generating electricity or propulsion in water.
 Today, more than 15% of the world's electricity comes from nuclear power, and over 150 nuclear-powered naval vessels have been built.

 In theory, electricity from nuclear reactors could also be used for propulsion in space, but this has yet to be demonstrated in a space flight.
 Some smaller reactors, such as the TOPAZ nuclear reactor, are built to minimize moving parts and use methods that convert nuclear energy to electricity more directly, making them useful for space missions, but this electricity has historically been used for other purposes.
-Power from nuclear fission has been used in a number of spacecraft, all of them unmanned.
+Power from nuclear fission has been used in a number of spacecraft, all of them uncrewed.
 The Soviets up to 1988 orbited 33 nuclear reactors in RORSAT military radar satellites, where electric power generated was used to power a radar unit that located ships on the Earth's oceans.
 The U.S. also orbited one experimental nuclear reactor in 1965, in the SNAP-10A mission.